AmethystFramework/framework/README.md

 # Amethyst

-Amethyst is a very strong and adaptable [Discordeno](https://github.com/discordeno/discordeno) framework.
+Amethyst is a [Discordeno](https://github.com/discordeno/discordeno) framework that is incredibly robust and flexible.
+It promotes standard practises and is geared at bigger bots.

 ## Installation